Religious Workers Resident Visa — Support a candidate's visa application

 You must provide religious work for at least 5 years.

-The work you offer can be paid or unpaid, but it must be mostly made up of one or more of the following religious activities:
+The work you offer can be paid or unpaid, but it must be mostly made up of 1 or more of the following religious activities:

 - teaching religious scripture or philosophy